How to Find the Cause of Drafty Windows

 - Cold air escaping into your home

-- Higher heating and cooling costs
+- Increased heating and cooling costs

 - Guarantee the sealant or gasket around the operable portion of the window or door is correctly sealing.

-- Inspect the installation by verifying if the draft is traveling through the window or around the window, between the window and the harsh opening.
+- Inspect the installation by verifying if the draft is traveling through the window or around the window, between the window and the rough opening.
 A window will only function as well as it is positioned.

 - Call a professional from Pella Windows and Doors in Terre Haute to have them perform a home energy audit.